Sean Everitt

 Sean Everitt is a South African professional rugby union football coach.
 He was named as head coach of the Sharks team that plays in the Super Rugby competition.
-He is also the coach of the Sharks (Currie Cup) team that competes in the Currie Cup.He stepped down from his role as Head Coach after the Sharks suffered a huge defeat 35-0.
+He was also the coach of the Sharks (Currie Cup) team that competes in the Currie Cup.
+He stepped down from his role as Head Coach after the Sharks suffered a huge defeat 35-0.
+He joined Edinburgh Rugby in 2023 and is currently their senior coach.